 A good tool for doing podcast research is Chartable.

-You can use it to browse the different podcast categories, and see what types of shows are ranking highly.
+You can browse the different podcast categories and see what types of shows rank highly.

-When you see a show at the top of a category, look and see when it was last updated.
-If it's been months (or years!) you might be able to create a new show to fill that space.
+When you see a show at the top of a category, see when it was last updated.
+If it's been months (or years!), you might be able to create a new show to fill that space.

 For more about choosing your audience, check out: